Cassius Marsh

-Cassius Lee Marsh Sr. (born July 7, 1992) is an American former professional football linebacker.
+Cassius Lee Marsh Sr. (born July 7, 1992) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the UCLA Bruins, and was selected by the Seattle Seahawks in the fourth round of the 2014 NFL draft.
 He also played for the New England Patriots, San Francisco 49ers, Arizona Cardinals, Jacksonville Jaguars, Indianapolis Colts, Pittsburgh Steelers and Chicago Bears.

 Early life

 Marsh attended Oaks Christian School in Westlake Village, California.
 He was a member of PrepStar Dream Team and Tacoma News-Tribune Western 100.
 He was ranked as 22nd defensive tackle prospect nationally by Tom Lemming/MaxPreps during high school.
 He was selected to the GoldenStatePreps.com All-State first-team and All-SoCal first-team.
 He was named CIF-SS All-Northwest Division co-Defensive Player of the Year in his junior season.
 He played in the U.S. Army All-America Game after high school.
 He recorded 83 tackles, 23 sacks, in his senior season at high school.

 Rivals rated Marsh as a four-star prospect being the No. 4 defensive tackle, No. 6 prospect in the state of California, and the No. 33 prospect overall regardless of position.
 ESPN recruiting rated Marsh as a three-star prospect being the No. 33 defensive tackle, and the No. 33 prospect in the state of California.
 247 rated Cassius as a four-star prospect being the No. 11 defensive tackle, and the No. 142 overall prospect (No. 114 composite ranking) regardless of position.
 Scout.com rated Cassius as a four-star prospect as well.
-Many major college programs offered scholarships and, after committing to LSU, Marsh changed his mind and committed to UCLA so he would be closer to home.
+Many major college programs offered scholarships and, after committing to LSU, Marsh changed his mind and committed to the University of California, Los Angeles, so he would be closer to home.